Fedi6431/X-Password/README.md

 -Encrypt file

 If you select the first option (encrypt text) the program will ask you to write a message and the encryption number, after selecting the encryption number, the program will print the encrypted word

+On the other hand, if you select the second option (encrypt file) the program will ask you the file path, after writing the file path the program will encrypt the file

+#### - decrypt
+Same thing of encrpy but reversed so

+If you select the first option (decrypt text) the program will ask you to write a message and the encryption number, after selecting the encryption number, the program will print the decrypted word

+On the other hand, if you select the second option (decrypt file) the program will ask you the file path, after writing the file path the program will decrypt the file

 #### - version
 The program will show the current version